-3. Wired Computer Status LEDs
+3. LAN Port-Status LEDs

-These LEDs are labelled 1-4 and correspond to the numbered ports on the rear of the Router.
-When a computer is properly connected to one of the wired computer ports on the rear of the

-Router, the LED will light.
+These LEDs are labeled 1-4 and correspond to the numbered ports on the rear of the Router.
+When a computer is properly connected to one of the LAN ports on the rear of the Router, the LED will light.
 GREEN means a 10Base-T device is connected, AMBER means a 100Base-T device is connected.
 When information is being sent over the port, the LED blinks rapidly.